Sukbok Chang

 Sukbok Chang (born August 1, 1962) is a South Korean organic chemist.
 He is a distinguished professor in the Department of Chemistry at Korea Advanced Institute of Science and Technology (KAIST).
 He is also the director of the Institute for Basic Science (IBS) Center for Catalytic Hydrocarbon Functionalizations (CCHF).
+He is the fourth president of IBS and the first to serve in the role after first being a principal investigator at that institute.

 He was an associate editor on ACS Catalysis and has served on the editorial advisory boards of The Journal of Organic Chemistry, Journal of the American Chemical Society, and Accounts of Chemical Research.
 His major research interest is transition metal catalyzed C-H bond functionalization for the carbon-carbon bond and carbon-heteroatom bond formation.

 Career

 Sukbok Chang received his B.S degree from Korea University in 1985, and M.S degree from KAIST in 1987.
 Then, he joined Eric N. Jacobsen's group and received his PhD in 1996 at Harvard University.
 He subsequently worked with Robert H. Grubbs at Caltech as a postdoctoral fellow from 1996 to 1998.
 In early 1998, he joined the faculty of Ewha Womans University as an assistant professor, and moved to KAIST as a full professor in 2002.
 In 2012, he was selected as a director of the Center for Catalytic Hydrocarbon Functionalizations at the Institute for Basic Science, which is the biggest Korean government funded research institute.
 He also has been working as an associate editor of the journal ACS Catalysis since 2015.
 In 2023, he was selected to co-run the KAIST Cross Generation Creation Lab, a laboratory designed to continue the know-how of professors about to retire through collaboration with younger professors.

+In mid 2026, he was appointed president of the Institute for Basic Science where he will serve a five-year term.